maxbarrett/my-books/README.md

 # My books

-##To get it up and running just follow these 3 simple steps:
+To get up and running just follow these 3 simple steps:

 1) Download dependencies:
 ```sh